Alex Call Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks ninth in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings compiled by the Cubs pitching staff ranks 12th in MLB.

-- The Cubs have a 3.50 team ERA that ranks seventh among all league pitching staffs.
+- The Cubs have a 3.41 team ERA that ranks fourth among all MLB pitching staffs.

-- Cubs pitchers combine to give up 23 home runs (0.9 per game), the fifth-fewest in baseball.
+- Cubs pitchers combine to give up the fifth-fewest home runs in baseball (24 total, 0.9 per game).

-- The Cubs will send Smyly (2-1) to the mound for his sixth start of the season.
-He is 2-1 with a 3.21 ERA and 27 strikeouts in 28 2/3 innings pitched.
+- Wesneski (2-1 with a 4.03 ERA and 15 strikeouts in 22 1/3 innings pitched) makes the start for the Cubs, his sixth of the season.

-- The lefty last pitched on Wednesday against the San Diego Padres, when he went five innings, allowing two earned runs while giving up four hits.
+- In his last appearance on Thursday, the righty threw five innings against the San Diego Padres, allowing one earned run while surrendering four hits.

+- In five games this season, the 25-year-old has a 4.03 ERA and 6 strikeouts per nine innings, while giving up a batting average of .281 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.